 - LinkedIn makes it possible to search for candidates with particular skills.
 You can then reach out to them using InMails inviting them to apply for your role

 The above are just a few examples of how you can show your company in it’s best light.
-Appealing to individuals seeking a company that has its employees’ best interests at heart will undoubtedly help you win the competition for talent.
+Appealing to individuals seeking a company that has its employees’ best interests at heart will undoubtedly help you attract the talent you seek.

 Don’t Underestimate the Power of LinkedIn

 LinkedIn alone has transformed the world of recruiting, helping brands and candidates connect in the swipe of a finger.
-The power of LinkedIn should never be underestimated when it comes to attracting the right talent to your team.
+Despite our previous note of caution regarding LinkedIn’s costs, it offers many free features which are essential for attracting talented candidates to your team.

 Utilise LinkedIn to the maximum by ensuring your brand page is fully complete.
-This will ensure that it shows up in LinkedIn search results and showcase your highly sought-after company culture.
+An attractive business profile offers the chance for your company to showcase its highly sought-after company culture.

 - Years of experience